Dr Richard Unwin (PhD) - personal details

 Richard obtained a BSc. in Biology, and an MSc. (distinction) in Oncology from Nottingham University before completing a PhD in Leeds, applying proteomics to study renal cell carcinoma and developing methods for identifying tumour markers and antigens.

-In late 2010, he took up the post of Proteomics Lead in the newly established Centre for Advanced Discovery and Experimental Therapeutics (CADET), part of the NIHR Manchester Biomedical Research Centre, a joint venture between Manchester University and the Central Manchester Hospitals NHS Foundation Trust.
-The laboratory is primarily focussed on analysis of human clinical and sub-clinical material in order to discover novel targets for therapeutic intervention, to define key pathways in disease progression, and extend these studies into the development and characterisation of novel therapeutics for common human conditions.
+In late 2010, he took up the post of Proteomics Lead in the newly established Centre for Advanced Discovery and Experimental Therapeutics (CADET), part of the Manchester Biomedical Research Centre, a joint venture between Manchester University and the Central Manchester Hospitals NHS Foundation Trust.
+The laboratory is primarily focussed on analysis of human clinical and pre-clinical material in order to discover novel targets for therapeutic intervention, to define key pathways in disease progression, and extend these studies into the development and characterisation of novel therapeutics for common human conditions.
+This indudes the identification of marker of disease risk in asymptomatic individuals (Pre-Eclampsia, collaboration with Dr. Jenny Myers), and novel disease related pathways in complications of diabetes and Alzheimer's disease, and cardiovascular disease.

 - PhD; University of Leeds, UK 2002